 The Office of Technology is responsible for coordinating the maintenance and care of all computer hardware.
 The Office of Technology will charge non-controlled hardware to the appropriate division or office.

-Computer hardware owned by the college may be used by any faculty member, division, department, or student who needs it when available.
+Computer hardware owned by the University may be used by any faculty member, division, department, or student who needs it when available.
 The department that originally requested the hardware will have first call on its use.
 Other interested parties may obtain use of the hardware on a first-come, first-served basis coordinated through the Director of Technology and the department involved.
 Hardware locations may be changed from time to time to meet evolving needs and priorities.

 Computer hardware may be: